johngould9487/rubik/README.md

----
-title: 'How to solve a Rubik''s cube'
+# How to solve a Rubik's cube
----

 1.  **Construct the daisy**